 Weather around the World 2018

-The onset of the Indian summer monsoon occurs over the Bay of Bengal in late May, and then over Kerala, southern India, within a week of the 1st of June.
+The onset of the Indian summer monsoon occurs over the Bay of Bengal in late May and then over Kerala, southern India, within a week of 1st June.
 The monsoon then progresses north and west across the subcontinent, covering the whole of India by mid-July.
 The retreat of the monsoon from India typically occurs during September but is more varied in its progression than the onset.
-You can see the current state of the monsoon at http://www.imd.gov.in/pages/monsoon_main.php

-It is generally the case that the weather in the Eastern Mediterranean becomes settled at around the time of the onset of the monsoon as one of the main descending branches of the Asian monsoon is in that region.
-However, in the late June, after a pretty well normal first few weeks, the monsoon weakened, and it may be that the descending branch over the eastern Mediterranean has also weakened, allowing depressions to be more active in that region.
+It is generally the case that the weather in the Eastern Mediterranean becomes settled around the onset of the monsoon as one of the main descending branches of the Asian monsoon is in that region.
+However, in late June, after a pretty well normal first few weeks, the monsoon weakened, and it may be that the descending branch over the eastern Mediterranean has also weakened, allowing depressions to be more active in that region.

-Meanwhile, much of the SW USA is in severe drought conditions - see http://droughtmonitor.unl.edu/CurrentMap.aspx.
-This is a long term drought, exacerbated by recent dry weather.
+Meanwhile, much of the SW USA is in severe drought conditions.
+This is a long-term drought exacerbated by recent dry weather.

-The 2018 Atlantic hurricane season began on 1st June but, as yet, there have been no hurricanes.
-NOAA's Climate Prediction Center is forecasting a 75% chance that the 2018 Atlantic hurricane season will be near- or above-normal.
+The 2018 Atlantic hurricane season began on 1st June, but, as yet, there have been no hurricanes.
+NOAA's Climate Prediction Center forecasts a 75% chance that the 2018 Atlantic hurricane season will be near- or above-normal.